-In search of information pertinent to addressing epilepsy, SUDEP and its related issues, the Danny Did Foundation engages physicians and researchers in the fields of neurology and epileptology, meets with medical technology companies, and consults with epilepsy organizations.
-Below are resources and organizations that the DDF believes provide beneficial information to patients and caregivers of those who suffer from seizure disorders.
-Find more information on Devices and Technology here.
+In search of information pertinent to addressing epilepsy, SUDEP and its related issues, the Danny Did Foundation engages physicians and researchers in the fields of neurology and epileptology, meets with medical technology companies, and collaborates with epilepsy organizations.
+Below are resources and organizations that provide beneficial information to patients and caregivers of those who suffer from epilepsy, and for those who have lost a loved one.

 Danny Did Foundation Publications

 Danny Did Foundation Trifold Brochure.
 This informational brochure spells out who we are and what we do.
 Please contact Mary Duffy at email@example.com to request copies of this brochure for your events, group, school, hospital, doctor’s office, family, or community.
 To access this brochure in Spanish, click here.